-To be considered for admission to Master-level studies, applicants must hold a bachelor's/baccalaureate degree (or equivalent) in engineering or the sciences with high standing (e.g., with honours, or the Concordia equivalent of a GPA of at least 3.00 on a scale of 4.30).
+- Bachelor's/baccalaureate degree (or equivalent) in engineering or the sciences with high standing (e.g., with honours, or the Concordia equivalent of a GPA of at least 3.00 on a scale of 4.30).

 The Department Graduate Studies Committee will determine the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial coursework, including the bridge course CHME 401 Principles of Chemical Engineering, and/or other course(s) to meet the program requirements.

 Fully-qualified candidates are required to complete a minimum of 45 credits.

 16 credits – Chosen from Required Core and Elective courses

 CHME 6981 - Chemical Engineering Research Protocols and Safety (4 credits)

 At least 4 credits (one course) chosen from:

 CHME 6011 - Advanced Transport Phenomena (4 credits)

 CHME 6021 - Advanced Chemical Engineering Thermodynamics (4 credits)